Sa-cel/se-assignment-6-introduction-to-python-Sa-cel/README.md

 1. Python Basics:
    - What is Python, and what are some of its key features that make it popular among developers?
 Provide examples of use cases where Python is particularly effective.
+Python is a high-level, interpreted programming language known for its simplicity and readability.
+Key features include ease of learning, versatility across programming paradigms, a large standard library, a strong community, and seamless integration capabilities.

 2. Installing Python:
    - Describe the steps to install Python on your operating system (Windows, macOS, or Linux).
 Include how to verify the installation and set up a virtual environment.
+Steps to install Python:

+Windows: Download installer from python.org, run it, select "Add Python to PATH", and click "Install Now".
+macOS: Use Homebrew (brew install python).
+Linux: Use package manager (sudo apt install python3).]

 3. Python Syntax and Semantics:
    - Write a simple Python program that prints "Hello, World!" to the console.
 Explain the basic syntax elements used in the program.
+# Hello, World! program
+print("Hello, World!")

 4. Data Types and Variables:
    - List and describe the basic data types in Python.
 Write a short script that demonstrates how to create and use variables of different data types.
+# Variables and data types
+num1 = 10
+num2 = 3.5
+name = "Alice"
+is_python_fun = True

 5. Control Structures:
    - Explain the use of conditional statements and loops in Python.
-Provide examples of an `if-else` statement and a `for` loop.
+Provide examples of an `if-else` statement and a `for` loop. x = 10 if x > 5: print("x is greater than 5")
+else:
+    print("x is not greater than 5")

 6. Functions in Python:
    - What are functions in Python, and why are they useful?
 Write a Python function that takes two arguments and returns their sum.
 Include an example of how to call this function.
+# Function to add two numbers
+def add_numbers(a, b):
+    return a + b

+# Call the function
+result = add_numbers(5, 3)
+print("Sum:", result)

 7. Lists and Dictionaries:
    - Describe the differences between lists and dictionaries in Python.
 Write a script that creates a list of numbers and a dictionary with some key-value pairs, then demonstrates basic operations on both.
+# Function to add two numbers
+def add_numbers(a, b):
+    return a + b

+# Call the function
+result = add_numbers(5, 3)
+print("Sum:", result)

 8. Exception Handling:
    - What is exception handling in Python?
 Provide an example of how to use `try`, `except`, and `finally` blocks to handle errors in a Python script.
+# Exception handling example
+try:
+    x = 10 / 0
+except ZeroDivisionError:
+    print("Division by zero error!")
+finally:
+    print("Execution completed.")

 9. Modules and Packages:
    - Explain the concepts of modules and packages in Python.
 How can you import and use a module in your script?
 Provide an example using the `math` module.
+ # Importing and using a module
+import math

+# Calculate square root
+x = math.sqrt(25)
+print("Square root:", x)  # Output: Square root: 5.0

 10. File I/O:
     - How do you read from and write to files in Python?
 Write a script that reads the content of a file and prints it to the console, and another script that writes a list of strings to a file.
+# Reading from a file
+with open('filename.txt', 'r') as file:
+    content = file.read()
+    print(content)

 # Submission Guidelines:
 - Your answers should be well-structured, concise, and to the point.